-Intensive Services may be provided to those who are unemployed, have received at least one core service and are unable to obtain employment or to those who are employed, but who are determined by the service provider to be in need of such intensive services in order to obtain or retain employment that allows for self-sufficiency.
+Training Services may be provided to those who are unemployed, are unable to obtain employment, or to those who are employed, but who are determined by the service provider to be in need of such services in order to obtain, retain, or advance into employment that allows for self-sufficiency.

-The Greater Nebraska Workforce Investment Board recognizes that the ability to be selfsufficient is important for job seekers and for the economic and social health of our community, and is the overarching goal of the WIA program.
-As part of the WIA case management process, the GNWIB requires service providers to focus on the goal of selfsufficiency utilizing prescribed standards - see next section for criteria definitions.
+The Greater Nebraska Workforce Development Board recognizes that the ability to be self-sufficient is important for job seekers and for the economic and social health of our community, and is the overarching goal of the WIOA program.
+As part of the WIOA case management process, the GNWDB requires service providers to focus on the goal of self-sufficiency utilizing prescribed standards - see next section for criteria definitions.
 The lower living standard level should be based up on the Nebraska Appleseed Project, "The Self-Sufficiency Standard for Nebraska".

-(For individuals receiving intensive service, describe the criteria set by the local board that determines whether employment leads to self-sufficiency and the relationship of self-sufficiency and local WIA performance achievement.
+(For individuals receiving training service, describe the criteria set by the local board that determines whether employment leads to self-sufficiency and the relationship of self-sufficiency and local WIOA performance achievement.
 NOTE: For dislocated workers, the rule allows self-sufficiency to be defined in relation to a percentage of the layoff wage)

 Due to the diversity of income levels across Greater Nebraska, self-sufficiency under this criterion is defined as earning income that exceeds the lower living standard level and supports a minimally decent standard of living without public cash assistance, for Adult and Youth participants.
 For dislocated workers, self-sufficiency is entering employment at a new wage rate, which is equal to at least seventy five percent of the job of dislocation wage.
 Wage may include, but not be limited to, hourly wage, salary and/or an average annual income.
-Greater Nebraska WIA performance tracks and measures Entered Employment Rate, Employment Rate and Average Earnings all of which are encompassed in Greater Nebraska's efforts towards self-sufficiency.
+Greater Nebraska WIOA performance tracks and measures Entered Employment Rate, Employment Retention Rate and Average Earnings all of which are encompassed in Greater Nebraska's efforts towards self-sufficiency.